-You’ve bought a vaporizer, you’ve been through the initial trials and tribulations of learning to use it, and now you consider your vaping abilities pretty darn impressive.
 For the most part, vaporizing is pretty intuitive.
 If you have a well-designed unit you should just be able to load your herbs and go with very few problems.
 However, there are a few things that can affect the performance of your vaporizer.
 If you have a fully-functioning unit and you’ve been getting less than satisfactory performance, then it’s possible that a few simple adjustments in your technique could make all the difference.
-If you’ve been making one of these 5 common vaporizing mistakes, don’t fret.
+If you’ve been making one of these five common vaporizing mistakes, don’t fret.
 Common mistakes are called common for a reason – everybody makes them!

 The 5 Most Common Vaporizing Mistakes: